The Hour Of God’s Visitation

 In the Light of Today’s Need

 Might we be encouraged today to pray on, with faithfulness and fervency!
 Though there are dark clouds of judgment on the horizon, looming ever larger, there are yet clouds which are heavy with blessing God longs to give this perishing world.
-Let us be ones whose prayers will help pierce them and release the mercies and salvation He is able and willing to bestow.
+Let’s be ones whose prayers will help pierce them and release the mercies and salvation He is able and willing to bestow.
 Might God help us in our human frailty to lay hold of His holy omnipotence, and then bow in adoring wonder as He does His mighty works of salvation.
-Let’s not miss our hour of opportunity, our hour to obtain a mighty visitation of God’s Spirit upon ourselves, our church, our nation and the world!
+Let’s not miss our hour of opportunity, our hour to obtain a mighty visitation of God’s Spirit upon ourselves, our Church, our nation, the world!